Fabax/filter-test/README.md

 All pararms can be added in a single query when joining them with `&` ex : get the white & green mid-heels that cost between 0 and 200 euros `api/shoes/colors=white,green&categories=mid-heels&pricerange=0,200`

+##### Response
+The API returns an array containing the product list for the page and the max page amount for the query